A Slightly Curving Place (2022)

 A transplanted archaeological site in Anupu is both the subject and object of this film.
 Within it, a single body is lost in scale to the vast landscape or filling the frame to propose itself.
 The lines, textures, and colours of the site come together to form a language that almost draws movement.
 There is a density of physicality that allows the stillness of the space to remain undisturbed, and yet appear palpably alive.

-This is a study towards a film for six dancers.
-It is composed of footage—findings and images—from a research visit to a transplanted archaeological site in Anupu.
-Shot tentatively early one morning and the next evening, it is a discovering of light: its directions, its qualities, what it does to the textures and shadows of the space.
-It is a study of volume and proportion: a single body lost in scale to the vast landscape or filling the frame to propose itself.
-It is also a thinking about perspective: the image of a dancer’s body moving in a space and the movement of a dancer’s body making an image, in conversation.
+The film is thinking about perspective: the image of a dancer’s body moving in a space and the movement of a dancer’s body making an image, in conversation.
 It is a study of how to frame space, how to bring different temporalities—ancient and contemporary—onto the same plane, how to evoke history without narrating it.
-The images are heard through a score that asks us to listen to the textures of a potentially unravelling time and timelessness—a slightly curving place.
+The friction between site and body translates into a presence, as the images are heard through a score that listens to the textures of a potentially unravelling time and timelessness–a slightly curving place.

 Concept / Konzept: Padmini Chettur, Maarten Visser,